Interest and the Balance Sheet

 Disclosing interest in the balance sheet in this way only applies to liabilities for fixed term loans where the values of interest payable are also fixed, making them known quantities.

-Estimates for future interest payable on the likes of bank overdrafts or factoring / invoicing debt, with values that will fluctuate and interest rates that may vary over time, are not required to be disclosed in the balance sheet.
+Estimates for future interest payable on the likes of bank overdrafts or factoring / invoicing debt, with values that will fluctuate or any other interest rates that may vary over time, are not required to be disclosed in your balance sheet.

 When applicable Figurewizard calculates and applies any interest suspense accounts to your balance sheet forecasts automatically.